Want to know more?

 Medical device and diagnostics: When sold and delivered direct to consumers, the Vagus ECG smartwatch is for health tracking only.
 It is not a medical device and it has no medical diagnostics with its Vagus Health smartphone apps.
 For medical diagnostics, the users are adviced to contact their own doctors who can make the medical diagnostics when the user is for instance sending them the ECG recordings as PDF or raw data.
 This is easy to do from the Vagus Health smartphone app.

-Atrial Fibrillation (AFib) automated detection: There is much reason to believe that up to 90% of the automated Atrial Fibrillation (AFib) detections are false positives for <65 year old users of current ECG smartwatches.
+Atrial Fibrillation (AFib) automated detection: There is much reason to believe that the majority of the automated Atrial Fibrillation (AFib) detections in current ECG smartwatches are false positives for less than 65 year old users.
 There are not sufficient scientific research which would show that the benefits from such automated AFib detections in young people outweigh the adverse health effects from the excessive false positives.
 We have therefore decided not to provide or apply for medical AFib approval for the Vagus Health ECG smartwatch at this time.
 We strongly recommend consulting a cardiologists if the user suspects having a repeating heart condition with AFib.

 The Vagus is tracking most normal sports-watch data such as movement(steps), calories consumed, heart rate(optical sensor), sleep and standing-time.